-These plans will cover the federal government’s activities to deliver the core capabilities outlined in the five frameworks.
+These plans cover the federal government’s activities to deliver the core capabilities outlined in the five frameworks.
 These plans are intended to demonstrate how federal efforts can work together to support state and local plans.
 The federal plans will also describe:

-- Critical tasks and responsibilities, such as resource, staff and sourcing requirements
+- Critical tasks and responsibilities, such as resource, staff and sourcing requirements.

-- Specific provisions for rapidly integrating resources and personnel
+- Specific provisions for rapidly integrating resources and personnel.

-These plans will serve as the federal government’s concept of operations for each of the five mission areas.
+These plans serve as the federal government’s concept of operations for each of the five mission areas.